Setheum-Labs/.github/profile/README.md

 and other resources used in Setheum Labs.

 ## 🍿 Fun facts
-Setheum Labs is actually a department of Labs not a company.
 We love languages. and we love [Lanzhou Beef Noodles](https://en.wikipedia.org/wiki/Lanzhou_beef_noodle_soup).

 ## 🧰 Languages and Tools: